apaam/webpage/README.md

       pip3 install mkdocs-gitbook
       ```
   1. Make changes in docs/.
-  2. Pre-review the site by running the following command in a terminal, and then visit http://127.0.0.1:8000 in a browser.
+  2. Preview or review the site by running the following command in a terminal, and then visit http://127.0.0.1:8000 in a browser.
       ```
       mkdocs serve
       ```